 - a.
-Use relevant information in the preparation and presentation of project-related documents. - b.
+Synthesize relevant information in the preparation and presentation of projectrelated documents. - b.
 Interact with managers, co-workers and the public, demonstrating cognizance of cultural diversity and consideration of stakeholder sensibilities. - c.
-Use electronic communication tools effectively, efficiently and professionally. - d.
-Use effective strategies to acquire information from stakeholders. - e.
-Present technical data in a fashion consistent with the expectations of project stakeholders and others (e.g., communications media) and in compliance with organizational/industry standards (i.e., using appropriate spreadsheets, graphics etc.). - f.
-Communicate effectively with associates by preparing correspondence, informal/short reports and findings and participate in proposal development using professional terminology and appropriate formats. - g.
-Participate effectively in meetings demonstrating knowledge of how to produce agendas, focus meeting tasks, record meeting information and prepare minutes. - h.
-Organize and record complete, detailed accurate and neat documentation of field activities.
+Select and use electronic communication tools effectively, efficiently and professionally. - d.
+Develop and use effective strategies to acquire information from stakeholders. - e.
+Present technical data in a fashion consistent with the expectations of project stakeholders and others, (e.g., communications media), and in compliance with organizational/industry standards, (i.e., using appropriate spreadsheets, graphics etc.). - f.
+Communicate effectively with associates by preparing correspondence, technical reports and proposals, using professional terminology and appropriate formats. - g.
+Participate in and chair meetings effectively, demonstrating knowledge of how to produce agendas, focus meeting tasks, record meeting information and prepare minutes. - h.
+Compile, review and consolidate documentation of field activities for further technical analysis.

-10. The graduate has reliably demonstrated the ability to: develop and implement strategies for ongoing personal and professional development to enhance performance as an environmental technician.
+10. The graduate has reliably demonstrated the ability to: develop and implement strategies for ongoing personal and professional development to enhance performance as an environmental technologist.

 - a.
 Reflect on one's own performance, identifying strengths and areas for improvement. - b.
 Solicit, from supervisors/mentors, areas of knowledge and practice needing further development. - c.
-Develop a plan in consultation with supervisors/mentors to remedy identified gaps in knowledge and skills. - d.
-Develop a plan to remain current in knowledge and practice related to focus of job responsibilities. - e.
-Identify the roles and benefits of professional organizations and certification, (e.g., the Canadian Council of Technicians and Technologists (CCTT), ECO Canada, and the Ontario Association of Certified Engineering Technicians and Technologists (OACETT)). - f.
+Develop and implement a plan in consultation with supervisors/mentors to remedy identified gaps in knowledge and skills. - d.
+Develop and implement a plan to remain current in knowledge and practice related to focus of job responsibilities. - e.
+Identify the roles and benefits of professional organizations and certification [e.g., the Canadian Council of Technicians and Technologists (CCTT), ECO Canada, and the Ontario Association of Certified Engineering Technicians and Technologists (OACETT)]. - f.
 Identify how to develop and begin developing a professional network and how to participate in environmental-based professional associations and activities. - g.
 Recognize the need for self-evaluation and the importance of lifelong learning.